Chapter 1: The Modern Pioneer

 Hi!
 My name is Jamie O’Hara, and I’m a homeschooling mom, curriculum writer, and former classroom teacher.
 I recently had the pleasure of helping Mary Bryant Shrader create The Modern Pioneer Cookbook Curriculum, which includes extensive lesson plans for grades K-12 to complement Mary’s bestselling book, The Modern Pioneer Cookbook.

-Now, I’m excited to embark on a journey of experiencing these lessons with my own children, ages 6 and 8.
+Now, I’m excited to embark on a journey of experiencing these lessons with my own children, ages 6 and 8 (and sometimes my 3-year-old, too).
 I’ll be facilitating a total of 14 lessons, one for each chapter in The Modern Pioneer Cookbook Curriculum.
 As we go through the curriculum, I’ll document our experience to share with all of you!

 Getting Started